Skip to Content

 Key Points:

-• *Any* casino wins, regardless of size are taxable whether you receive a W2G or not.
+• *Any* casino wins, regardless of size, are taxable (whether you receive a W2G or not).

 When do you need to pay taxes on gambling wins?

-Gambling wins are added to your income and taxes are paid at your marginal rate.
+Gambling wins are added to your income, and taxes are paid at your marginal rate.
 There’s no special gambling income tax rate; It’s simply treated as income, just like that earned at your day job.

-Tax professionals often recommend keeping a log of gambling activity to include dates, games played, and profit/loss over the session so that you have a record of your activity over the year.
+Tax professionals recommend keeping a log of gambling activity to include dates, games played, and profit/loss over the session so that you have a record of your activity over the year.

 Although the IRS wants a cut of ANY gambling win (whether big enough to generate a tax form or not), most recreational gamblers don’t keep a detailed record of their wins/losses for tax purposes (tisk, tisk, tisk).
 Most are more concerned about wins large enough to trigger a mandatory W2-G.